WebPudge/node-microservice-web/README.md

 please run the next command:

->docker-compose -f docker-compose.web.yml --scale 3 web
+>docker-compose -f docker-compose.web.yml up -d --scale web=3

 up till now, you have setup all the environment. so easy.